Vishnuvardhana: Conquests

 Vishnuvardhana was the governor over parts of Gangavadi during the rule of his elder brother Veera Ballala I. After ascending the Hoysala throne, his first major conquest was that of the occupied Chola territories of Gangavadi.
 According to the historian Kamath, the disgruntled Chola governor Adigaiman may have helped Vishnuvardhana in his conquest.
 Being a Vaishnava Hindu by faith, the Chola governor may not have been treated well by King Kulothunga Chola I. But Sastri claims Vishnuvardhana overwhelmed Adigaiman before gaining his support.
-By c.1117, Vishnuvardhana defeated the other rulers of the Nilgiri region, such as the Chengalvas, the Kongalvas (resulting in his marriage to the Kongalva princess Chandaladevi, according to historian Derrett), and the Nidugal Chola ruler Irukkavela.
+By c.1117, Vishnuvardhana defeated the other rulers of the Nilgiri region, such as the Chengalvas, the Kongalvas (resulting in his marriage to the Kongalva princess Chandaladevi, according to the historian Derrett), and the Nidugal Chola ruler Irukkavela.
 According to Kamath, Vishnuvardhana's forces marched as far as Kanchi.
-He is conquerd till pandharpur and built the temple of vittal and idol.The Nolambas of Nolambavadi, Kadambas of Banavasi and Goa (ruled by Jayakesi II), the Pandyas of Uchchangi (a small dynasty of rulers near the Tungabhadra), the Alupas of Mangaluru, and the Santaras of Hosagunda had to pay tribute and accept Vishnuvardhana as their overlord.
+The Nolambas of Nolambavadi, Kadambas of Banavasi and Goa (ruled by Jayakesi II), the Pandyas of Uchchangi (a small dynasty of rulers near the Tungabhadra), the Alupas of Mangaluru, and the Santaras of Hosagunda had to pay tribute and accepted Vishnuvardhana as their overlord.
 Hoysala inscriptions of the period note Vishnuvardhana's conquest of the Nilgiris.
 The Chamarajanagara inscription gives details that his armies crossed the Nila mountains and proclaims him the "master of Kerala".
 According to the historians Chopra, Ravindran and Subhramanian, other records mention his temporary stay in Kanchi after his victories over the Cholas.
 Vishnuvardhana was responsible in part for the disruption to the Chola empire.
 With these victories, Vishnuvardhana assumed the titles Talakadugonda ("Lord of Talakad") and Nolambavadi gonda ("Lord of the Nolambas").